 PACW Investors Have Opportunity to Lead PacWest Bancorp Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PacWest Bancorp ("PacWest" or the "Company") (NASDAQ: PACW, PACWP).
+LOS ANGELES, Oct.
+12, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PacWest Bancorp ("PacWest" or the "Company") (NASDAQ: PACW, PACWP).

 Class Period: February 28, 2022 – May 3, 2023